-An entity applies the amendments for annual reporting periods beginning on or after 1 January 2022, with early application permitted.
+The amendment is effective for annual reporting periods beginning on or after 1 January 2022 and must be applied retrospectively to items of property, plant and equipment made available for use on or after the beginning of the earliest period presented when the entity first applies the amendment.
 The Bank is currently assessing the impact of these amendments and plans to adopt the new amendment on the required effective date.